 The process of forming an NGO got much less bureaucratic after the Third Sector Law was implemented.

 Trademark enforcement in Latin America follows a set of laws and international treaties.
-The Global Innovation Index 2019 (GII) developed by the World Intellectual Property Organization (WIPO) measures an economy’s innovation performance, this GII ranks Chile, Costa Rica, Mexico and Brazil 51, 55, 56, and 66 respectively, identifying them as regional leaders in IP protection.
+The Global Innovation Index 2023 (GII) developed by the World Intellectual Property Organization (WIPO) measures an economy’s innovation performance.
+The GII ranks Brazil as the most innovative Latin country, with Chile and Mexico close on their heels.

 The Pacific Alliance member countries Chile, Colombia, Mexico and Peru benefit from the Patent Prosecution Highways (PPH) agreement, which makes patents from member countries eligible for expedited review in the Pacific Alliance.
-Although not extensively implemented in the region, trademarks are important to the development of any business involved with product creation or innovation.
+Trademark enforcement in Latin America is becoming increasingly better regulated in recent years as the region continues to modernize.

 Importance of intellectual property and trademarks in Latin America